 Background and Significance

-Administrative health insurance claims databases have traditionally been the foundation for pharmacoepidemiologic studies.
-However, a notable drawback lies in their inability to capture detailed clinical nuances.
+Administrative health insurance claims databases and electronic health records (EHR) are important data sources to generate real-world evidence (RWE) when they are found fit-for-purpose for the study question at hand.
+While administrative health insurance claims databases have traditionally been the backbone for the majority of pharmacoepidemiologic studies, a notable drawback lies in their inability to capture important clinical prognostic factors like vital signs and labs.
 To overcome this limitation, substantial initiatives are underway, for instance in the FDA Sentinel initiative [1], linking claims databases and electronic health records (EHR) to generate real-world evidence (RWE) and complement data from randomized controlled trials (RCTs) [1,2].
-Due to their capture of clinical details, EHR can significantly improve the ability to mitigate imbalances in prognostic factors between treatment groups, especially when linked to administrative claims databases [3].
+Due to their capture of clinical details, EHR can significantly improve the ability to mitigate imbalances in prognostic factors between treatment groups [3].
 At the moment, substantial efforts focusing on the linkage of claims databases and EHR are underway, for instance, in the FDA Sentinel Initiative [1].
 However, prognostic factors coming from EHR are often only partially observed, posing a challenge to the statistical analysis and potentially leading to bias in treatment effect estimates if not handled appropriately [4–6].

 In order to inform decisions about the most appropriate analytic approach, it is useful to investigate the potential patterns and mechanisms that underlie the partially observed confounder (POC) data (see definitions box) [7–9].
 Existing guidance frameworks have suggested various routine diagnostics to investigate missing data patterns and mechanisms.
 These methods comprise standard procedures such as comparing baseline characteristics and outcomes between patients with and without the POC [10–14], checking the ability to predict missingness [11] and assessing if causal relationships between variables and their missingness are recoverable based on available data [15] using directed acyclic graphs [16,17] or M-graphs [18].
 However, these methods have so far only been described and tested in isolation from each other and no unified principled approach exists.
 In addition, the practical implementation of such diagnostics is time-consuming and consequently infrequently performed [19–21].